KGeri201/THAPMU/README.md

 //#define MQTT_HOST "example.com"
 #define MQTT_PORT 1883
 ```
-3. You will have to flash the ESP.
+3. Flash the ESP.
     - Using the version with the integrated serial adapter:
-      - You will have to remove the sensor and connect the GND Pin with the WRT (write) Pin via a jumper.
+      - Remove the sensor and connect the GND pin with the WRT (write) pin via a jumper.
-      - After that you can upload the code to it.
+      - Upload the code.
       - Remove the jumper and plug the board out then in again to reset it.
     - Using your own seperate serial adapter:
       - follow the instructions to your board.
 4. To display your data you will need to have a [mqtt broker](https://mosquitto.org/) and [grafana](https://grafana.com/) equipped with a [mqtt datasource plugin](https://github.com/grafana/mqtt-datasource).
 For that you can download [this _amazing_ docker](https://gist.github.com/HimbeersaftLP/82b2a1be7708ddcf71746cd86f2c5de0).
 5. Make a new dashboard with mqtt as a datasource and subscribe to your topics.
-6. After that you are up and running.
+6. You are up and running.
 Just plug the board in somewhere and wait for it to connect to your WLAN and to the MQTT broker.

 ## Credits